bmedicke/REED/radare2/readme.md

 <img src="../media/r2-command-mode.jpg"></img>

+* *note the following:*
+  * command mode: the prompt shows the current position in the file

 > r2-visual-mode-hex.jpg

 <img src="../media/r2-visual-mode-hex.jpg"></img>

+* *note the following:*
+  * visual mode: you can see the current position at the top

 You will have noticed that in visual mode you use keyboard shortcuts.
 Press `??` to get the full list.